 Majors are required to complete BIOL 3000 (Cell Biology), BIOL 3010 (Genetics & Molecular Biology), and BIOL 3020 (Evolution & Ecology).
 These courses do not need to be taken sequentially or in any specific order; however, two of the core courses should be completed by the end of the third year.
-Students with AP credit for Introductory Biology, but who have not started taking introductory chemistry, are encouraged to take BIOL 3020 during the spring semester of their first year, since it is the only core course that does not require CHEM 1410/1420.
+Students with AP credit for Introductory Biology, but who have not started taking introductory chemistry, are encouraged to take BIOL 3020 during the spring semester of their first year, since it is the only core course that does not require prior completion of General Chemistry.

-A student who receives a single failing grade in any of the required core courses must meet with her/his Biology major advisor in order to discuss plans for successfully completing the major.
-This meeting should take place no later than the end of the first full week of the semester after the failing grade was received.
+A student who receives an 'F' in any of the three core courses must meet with her/his Biology major advisor in order to discuss plans for successfully completing the major.
+This meeting should take place no later than the end of the first full week of the semester after the 'F' was received.
 Neglecting to meet with a faculty advisor will result in the student being dropped from the Biology major.
-A student who receives two failing grades in any of the required core courses will be ineligible to continue in the Biology major.
+A student who receives two 'F's in any of the core courses will be ineligible to continue in the Biology major.

 Upper-Level Biology Course Requirements

 Majors are required to complete a total of 22 hours of upper-level (3000 or above) required + elective biology courses.
-The 22 credits for the biology major include 10 credits for the three core courses (BIOL 3000, 3010 and 3020) and 12 credits of elective courses.
-Biology major elective credits must include at least one course (minimum 3 credits) from each of three disciplinary areas of biology: Cell/Molecular Biology (Area I), Integrative Biology (Area II), Evolution/Ecology (Area III).
-Please note that the Disciplinary List of Courses has changed, effective with Spring 2017 major declarations.
-If you declared a Biology B.A. any time from Fall 2015 through Fall 2016, this list applies to your major requirements: List of Biology Courses by Disciplinary Area (through Fall 2016).
-If you declared a Biology B.A. after January 1, 2017, this list applies to your major requirements: List of Biology Courses by Disciplinary Area (effective as of 2017).
+The 22 credits for the Biology major include 9 credits for the three core courses (BIOL 3000, 3010 and 3020) and 13 credits of elective courses.
+Biology major elective credits must include at least one course (minimum 2 credits) from each of three disciplinary areas of biology: Cell/Molecular Biology (Area I), Integrative Biology (Area II), Evolution/Ecology (Area III).
+List of Biology Courses by Disciplinary Area.

 Biology major elective credits must also include a course (minimum 3 credits) that has a laboratory component.
-Laboratory courses, including those taught at Mountain Lake Biological Station, may count toward fulfilling disciplinary requirements (see the List of Biology Courses by Disciplinary Area).
+Laboratory courses, including those taught at Mountain Lake Biological Station, can also count toward satisfying a disciplinary requirement. (see the List of Biology Courses by Disciplinary Area).
 Alternatively, the lab requirement may be satisfied by two semesters of Independent Research conducted with the same faculty mentor.
 Summer research, unless enrolled in BIOL 4911-4918, 4910 or 4920, does not satisfy the upper-level lab requirement.
 Lab courses offered by other departments do not fulfill the Biology major laboratory requirement.
 Internships or research experiences copleted at non-academic institutions or other schools do not fulfill the Biology majpr laboratory requirement.

 Finally, 16 of the 22 hours of upper-level credits required for the major must be taken from courses listed by the Biology Department.
 Up to 6 of the 22 upper level credits required for majors may be taken from the following two options outside the Biology Department: